 U.S. government: no need for recalled GM cars to be pulled off the road

-In letters sent on Tuesday to Senators Edward Markey of Massachusetts, Transportation Secretary Anthony Foxx wrote that "such an action is not necessary at this time.
+In a letter sent on Tuesday to Senator Edward Markey of Massachusetts, Transportation Secretary Anthony Foxx wrote that "such an action is not necessary at this time.
 Senator Richard Blumenthal of Connecticut joined Markey in the request.